Table of Contents

 - Terminology

-Corner Bowl Server Manager is an enterprise-class server and application log monitoring, consolidation and management application used to maintain high server availability, detect threats and fulfill compliance requirements imposed by regulating organizations and governments.
+Corner Bowl Server Manager is a SIEM, a server monitor, an Intrusion Prevention System (IPS) and is used to maintain high server availability, automatically respond to threats and fulfill compliance requirements imposed by regulating organizations and governments.

 Component | Description |